Sukkot Mazon Bags

 Leviticus 23:22 describes the harvest commandment of peah, according to which we must leave the four corners of our field to be gleaned by the poor and the stranger.
 In the system of peah, leaving the corners of one’s field unharvested provides for the hungry in a way that addresses their needs while simultaneously preserving their dignity: the hungry can take produce as needed without the embarrassment or shame that could accompany receiving charity.
 For those of us living in cities, where most people are not farmers, we can use the tradition of peah as guidance for the way we address local food insecurity.

-Your purchase of our Virtual Mazon Bags will enable us to donate funds to foodbanks and community pantries across Australia.
+Your purchase of our Virtual Mazon Bags will enable us to fight food insecurity in Australia.

 Please purchase your Virtual Mazon Bag below.